andrewjw/site/_drafts/interstate-75.md

 Unfortunately while dealing with network resources errors are inevitable.
 By default console output on the Interstate 75W is lost, when not connected to a computer.
-To work around this I implemented the code below, which attempts to catch all exceptions, post the traceback to my backend server (which logs it) and then restart.
+To work around this I implemented the code below, which attempts to catch all exceptions, post the traceback to my backend server (which logs it) and then restarts.
 This works well as I can track any errors that occur, and it keeps running rather than needing to be power cycled.
 I have still experienced some issues with hangs, but I think those are to do with network calls missing timeouts.
 In future, I might try to add support for [Sentry](https://sentry.io/), but for now this keeps things running in event of bugs.